awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  Imagine you offer software that monitors other Amazon EC2 instances\.
 You choose to bill by the number of hosts that are being monitored\.
 For your usage category, select host\.
 In addition to charging by host, you want to charge for the extra value for monitoring larger hosts\.
 You can use multiple dimensions within the host category\.
 You can define a distinct price for micro, small, medium, large, x\-large, 2XL, 4XL, 8XL instances\.
 Your software is responsible for mapping each particular host to one of your defined dimensions\.
 Your software is responsible for sending a separate metering record for each dimension of your usage category if applicable\.

-## Listing Your Product on AWS Marketplace<a name="listing-your-product-on-aws-marketplace"></a>
+## Adding Your Product to AWS Marketplace<a name="listing-your-product-on-aws-marketplace"></a>

- To take advantage of the Metering Service, you must create a new product listing\.
-If your software is already listed on the AWS Marketplace, you will need to decide whether the new AWS Marketplace Metering Service product will be made available in addition to your current listing, or if it will replace your current listing as the only version available to new users\.
+ To take advantage of the Metering Service, you must create a new product for AWS Marketplace to list\.
+If your product is already on the AWS Marketplace, you will need to decide whether the new AWS Marketplace Metering Service product will be made available in addition to your current product, or if it will replace your current product as the only version available to new users\.
 If you choose replacement, the existing product will be removed from the AWS Marketplace so that it is no longer available for new subscribers\.
 Existing customers will continue to have access to their old product and instances, but they can migrate to the new product at their convenience\.
 The new product must meter usage to the AWS Marketplace Metering Service, as described in the *Modifying Your Software to Use the Metering Service* section later in this guide\.

  After you have your AMI, follow the standard process to share and scan your AMI using the self\-service tool\.
 In addition to using the template available on the management portal, fill out the product load form and upload it to start the ingestion process\.

  The following definitions will help you fill out the fields of the product load form for the AWS Marketplace Metering Service\.
 On the product load form, these fields are labeled as Flexible Consumption Pricing \(FCP\) to differentiate them from hourly and monthly priced products\.
-+  **Title**: If you already have a listing on AWS Marketplace and you are adding the same listing with the AWS Marketplace Metering Service, include the FCP category/dimension in parenthesis to differentiate the two \(for example, “PRODUCT TITLE \(Data\)”\)\.
++  **Title**: If you already have a product on AWS Marketplace and you are adding the same product with the AWS Marketplace Metering Service, include the FCP category/dimension in parenthesis to differentiate the two \(for example, “PRODUCT TITLE \(Data\)”\)\.
 +  **Pricing Model**: From the drop\-down list, choose **Usage**\.
 +  **FCP Category**: The category in which customers will be charged for paid products with a **Usage** pricing component\.
 From the drop\-down list, choose **Users**, **Hosts**, **Data**, or **Bandwidth**\.
 +  **FCP Unit**: The unit of measurement on which customers will be charged for paid products with a **Usage** pricing component\.
 Options will appear in the drop\-down list based on the FCP category you selected\.
 The following table lists the valid units for each category\.